taonado/opentensor-bits/bits/BIT-0005-Immunity.md

 Pre-dtao, new subnets experienced a 7-day immunity period, which allowed a subnet owner to verify the discord channel, publish their repo, onboard valis and miners, and 'get things rolling' - all without pressure of deregistration and without any real money on the table.

-Sadly, dTAO lacks this functionallity, and instead creatives an incentive to 'rush' new subnets with bogus validator or mining code to try and establish early vtrust and child hotkey delegations.
-This not muddies the early token supply (causing undue market damage) but also undermines the subnet owner's attempts to launch the subnet correctly.
+Sadly, dTAO lacks this functionality, and instead creatives an incentive to 'rush' new subnets with bogus validator or mining code to try and establish early vtrust and child hotkey delegations.
+This not only muddies the early token supply (causing undue market damage) but also undermines the subnet owner's attempts to launch the subnet correctly.

-By allowing a similar 7-day window, Subnet onwers get a chance to establish themselves without being pushed around in their own network, and network participants get 7 days to evaliate "do I want to mine, validate or buy this token" (minimising the chances of getting rekt on a rugnet/ponzi).
+By allowing a similar 7-day window, Subnet owners get a chance to establish themselves without being pushed around in their own network, and network participants get 7 days to evaluate "do I want to mine, validate or buy this token" (minimising the chances of getting rekt on a rugnet/ponzi).
 It also ensures that subnet owners know they are "on the clock" and only have 7-days to get their act together.

 ## Specification